-This document outlines how to interact with an authorization-enabled Portworx cluster.
+This page outlines how to interact with an authorization-enabled Portworx cluster.
 The main way to do it is by using the

 pxctl context command.
-Also, you can integrate with an OIDC provided token or generate self-signed tokens through
+Also, you can integrate with a generated token through

 Portworx stores the following locally to your home directory, allowing you to switch between configurations with a few commands: